 The people at The Memory Project wanted us to know that the children were so excited to receive the portraits and absolutely loved them!
-The following video of the delivery begins with an introduction to our Drawing and Printmaking students, along with other local artists and teachers that created portraits for the teachers in the refugee camps, and their work and then shows the children receiving their portraits together at all the different locations that were involved.
+They fully understood that creating the portraits was a way to show them how much the students care about their well-being and their future.
+The following video of the delivery shows the children receiving their portraits together at all the different locations that were involved.